LekoArts/gatsby-starter-portfolio-emma/README.md

 - Create a new markdown file, add the frontmatter (use the same date format)
 - Add an image and reference it in your frontmatter
 - Write your content below the frontmatter

+If you're still unsure have a look at the already existing examples.

+### Adding new features/plugins

+You can add other features by having a look at the offical [Plugins Page](https://www.gatsbyjs.org/docs/plugins/)

 ### Building your site